 To date, Groundfloor has returned 10.5%, on average.
 Meanwhile, Fundrise returned an average annualized return of 11.58%, net of fees across all clients between 2017 and 2021.
 Compare this to all public REITs, which returned 13.4% and 19.21% for the S&P 500 in 2021.

-However, the returns of Groundfloor is a rough comparison at best.
-Groundfloor and Fundrise deploy different investment options and strategies with varying degrees of risk, so it’s difficult to make a side-by-side comparison.
+However, the returns of Groundfloor are a rough comparison at best.
+Groundfloor and Fundrise deploy different investment options and strategies with varying degrees of risk, so it isn’t easy to make a side-by-side comparison.

 Groundfloor does not charge any fees to its investors.
 The borrower pays all fees.
 Meanwhile, Fundrise charges a 1% management fee based on the amount invested with Fundrise.
 So, if you invested $1,000 with Fundrise, you would pay $10 in fees every 12 months.